Study: New Pacific Ocean circulation findings may hold key to better predicting impact of El Niño and La Niña

 This press release originally appeared on the York University News site.

 For years scientists have been trying to understand variations in El Niño and La Niña to accurately predict year-to-year disruptions to weather patterns.
-New findings from York University scientists at the Lassonde School of Engineering suggest that a conveyer-like motion of heat across the equator in the Pacific Ocean — called the “Cross Equatorial Cell” (CEC) — may influence what a specific El Niño or La Niña looks like.
+New findings from York University scientists at the Lassonde School of Engineering suggest that a conveyor-like motion of heat across the equator in the Pacific Ocean — called the “Cross Equatorial Cell” (CEC) — may influence what a specific El Niño or La Niña looks like.

 “What this CEC is doing, essentially, is sloshing water and heat back and forth between just north of the equator and just south of the equator,” said Neil Tandon, assistant professor in the Department of Atmospheric Science at the Lassonde School of Engineering and co-author of the study.
 “In this study, we looked at what is physically causing this motion in the ocean.
 Understanding this is crucial, because a small change in the location of ocean heat, in turn, shifts the locations of the atmospheric jet streams, which sets off a chain reaction, disturbing weather around the globe.”